DataProbe(target_region, target_entity: VectorMathEngine | VectorField | ParticleSystem, measured_property: Property = None)

 |

-The core mathematical engine responsible for parsing and
+The core mathematical engine or entity responsible for parsing and

 evaluating the vector field logic at the given coordinates.